Horn Cable Television: Overview

 Horn Cable TV is owned by Farhan Haji Ali, a Hargeisa-based Somali entrepreneur who is also the owner of the FAACO.

 The station generates revenue from advertising.

 Programs

-Horn Cable TV broadcasts around-the-clock across Somaliland and Somalia.
+Horn Cable TV broadcasts around-the-clock across Somalia and Somaliland.
 Through satellite, its transmissions also reach other parts of the continent, Europe, Asia, and areas in Australia.
 The station is also available as a live webstream.

 HCTV's programming covers a wide range of genres.
 Among these are news and current affairs, business, politics, drama, music and religious programs.

 Staff

 Horn Cable Television has a staff of around 90 ground reporters, who are stationed throughout the Horn of Africa region and nearby areas.
 Around 60 journalists are based at the station's headquarters, with additional personnel of 7 in Mogadishu.

 Mohamoud Sheikh Dalmar serves as a radio and television producer for the channel.
 Additionally, Hamdi Hussein is the Director of its Mogadishu branch.